Q1 Charting Your Course

 Efficient travelers move between point A to point B as quickly as possible, using whatever transportation is available.
 This means you could be driving, walking, or taking the local bus.
 But how do you know which one is best for the situation?

 Google Maps lets you fly anywhere on Earth to view satellite imagery, maps and terrain.
 You can explore rich geographical content and with a free account, save to my Maps, and share with others.
-On this quest you will be charting your own course.
+During this Quest you will be charting your own course.
 Follow the steps below to learn how!

-Relative location: is the location of a subject in relation to another point e.g. she lives next to the railroad tracks
+Relative location: Relative location is the location of a subject in relation to another point. (e.g., she lives next to the railroad tracks.)

-Absolute location: is directly where a person or place is located
+Absolute location: Absolute location is directly where a person or place is located.

 PART 1 - MAPPING

 1. Start off by watching the video below.
 It's a basic overview of Google Maps at Youtube.
 (If Youtube is blocked, check out this Vimeo Video about Google Maps).

 3. Locate the search window at the top left.
 Click on the blue diamond with white arrow for directions.